mastodon/documentation/Using-Mastodon/FAQ.md

 #### Wow, I keep seeing offensive stuff from a particular instance, is there a way to block *all* of it?
 Not without a lot of clicking, sorry.
 But, your instance admin can do it!
 Please contact her.

-#### I blocked someone, why can I still see their posts?
-Blocking doesn’t catch when toots are boosted.

 #### Is Mastodon moderated?
 Each instance handles moderation differently, and each has their own moderators.
 It’s okay to ask what the rules are for the instance you are on.
 Usually the rules are posted on the instance's about page ([like the “more” page at Mastodon.social](https://mastodon.social/about/more))